‘We need help.’ In first Highland Park council meeting since mass shooting, mayor renews call for federal assault weapons ban

 “Nothing has changed and we need help from all levels of government.
 We need to pursue all options.
 We need to continue to work to save lives right now.”

-Rotering has been to Washington twice since the shooting to speak with President Joe Biden, White House advisers and Attorney General Merrick Garland, and to testify at a Senate hearing.
+Rotering has been to Washington, D.C., twice since the shooting to speak with President Joe Biden, White House advisers and Attorney General Merrick Garland, and to testify at a Senate hearing.

 Though most of Monday’s meeting was dedicated to typical municipal matters, the specter of July Fourth hung over the council chamber, located just a few blocks from where the violence erupted.